DaveUltra/ptle/Mods/PTLE_Mods/README.md

 - Copy the contents of the repository's `patch` directory into the `Game` directory.
 Don't worry about overwriting the existing `binkw32.dll`, a backed up copy is provided.
 - Remove `KBhook.dll` to avoid the game stealing focus from other programs.
 The game will use the default system DLL.

 Then, you are ready to use mods.
 You can find pre-built versions of the mods in this repository under `mods`.
-To enable a mod, simply copy the `.asi` file into the `Game` directory with the rest of the patch files.
+To enable a mod, simply copy the `.asi` file into the `Game/mods/` directory.
+If it doesn't exist yet, you can create it.
 The next time you open the game, any `.asi` file that the mod loader finds will be automatically loaded.

 **Note :** You might be aware of PC's version many flaws : the taskbar gets locked, the game constantly steals focus, responds to any input even outside of its window, and freezes on Alt+Tabs.
 DxWnd does allow playing in windowed mode, but it does not address any of the other issues.
 It is recommended to use the `WindowedMode.asi` mod to counter all of these effects and be able to multitask.